MAD-I-T/magento-actions/README.md

 ## Magento security scanners

-***Security scan actions must*** (in case of the modules scanner) be launched ***after a build*** job see example [here](https://github.com/seyuf/m2-dev-github-actions/blob/49c3d996d65f93fe438c5a245e4dd798e4c7d422/.github/workflows/main.yml#L37) as the magerun module needs the ```app/etc/config.php``` file to be present.
+***Security scan actions must*** (in case of the modules scanner) be launched ***after a build*** step see example [here](https://github.com/seyuf/m2-dev-github-actions/blob/49c3d996d65f93fe438c5a245e4dd798e4c7d422/.github/workflows/main.yml#L37) as the magerun module needs the ```app/etc/config.php``` file to be present.

-To scan the magento 2 files for common vulnerabilities using mwscan, the job can be set up as follows
+To scan the magento 2 files for common vulnerabilities using mwscan, the job's step can be set up as follows

 For magento 2.4.x